| WOULD PREFER TO | |||

 rather than |

-contest (v.) – oppose something (an action, decision, or theory) as mistaken or wrong
+contest (V) – oppose something (an action, decision, or theory) as mistaken or wrong

-(2) Merriam Webster Dictionary expresses the meaning as " indicate negation as a contrary choice or wish".
+rather than #2 Merriam Webster Dictionary expresses the meaning as " indicate negation as a contrary choice or wish".

-(2) Huddleston expresses the meaning as "taking the contrary choice as the preferred one" (GGEL rather, 1128; expressions based on comparison, 1317)
+rather than #2 Huddleston expresses the meaning as "taking the contrary choice as the preferred one" (GGEL rather, 1128; expressions based on comparison, 1317)

-| #1 RATHER THAN — X NOT Y | |||
+#1 RATHER THAN — X NOT Y | |||

-Rather than (X not Y) coordinates two parallel verb forms.
-The verb after rather than has a parallel verb form |
+Rather than (X not Y) coordinates two parallel coordinates—verbs, verb phrases or clauses.
+The structure before rather than should be the same form as the structure after rather than. |

 |||

-| SUBJECT | VERB | COORDINATOR | PARALLEL VERB FORM |
+SUBJECT | PREDICATE | COORDINATE | PREDICATE |

 Ed |